JeimyGar/Bike_Data/README.md

 1. Data loading and inspection.
 2. Handling missing values.
 3. Data cleaning and formatting.
-4.
+4. I also

 ### Exploratory Data Analysis
-EDA involved exploring the sales data tp answer key questions, such as:
+EDA involved exploring the sales data to answer key questions, such as:
 - How do annual members and casual riders use Cyclistic bikes differently?
 - Why would casual riders buy Cyclistic annual memberships?
-- How do days of the week and seasons influence riders prefrences?
+- How do days of the week and seasons influence riders preference?
 - Do bike types affect riders prefrences?
 - How can Cyclistic use digital media to influence casual riders to become members?